CryptoLenz | What is Crypto Airdrops: Deciphering the Concept

 As the popularity of airdrops increases, so does the risk of scams.
 Here are some red flags to look out for:

-Lack of information: Can't find details about the airdrop project?
-If it's legit, you will be able to find a ton of information from legit sources regarding this.
+4. Lack of information: Can't find details about the airdrop project?
+If it's legit, you will be able to find a ton of information from legitimate sources regarding this.

 Leave a Comment